-The Affenpinscher has a neat but shaggy appearance with an endearing facial expression accentuated by a flat face, a prominent chin, bushy eyebrows a mustache and a beard.
+The Affenpinscher has a neat but shaggy appearance with an endearing facial expression accentuated by a flat face, prominent chin, bushy eyebrows, mustache, and beard.

 Breed basic characteristics

 The Affenpinscher adores his family and is fine with other family pets, especially when raised with them.
-Affenpinschers do have a mind of their own, and without a firm hand can be obstinate and demanding, tossing tantrums or sulking when they don’t get their own way.
+Affenpinschers have a mind of their own, and without a firm hand, they can be obstinate and demanding, tossing tantrums or sulking when they don’t get their way.

 Size, Proportion, Substance

 Body proportions give a square appearance.
-The height, measured at the withers, is approximately the same as the body length, measured from the point of the shoulder to the point of the buttocks.
+The height, measured at the withers, is approximately the same as the body length, measured from the shoulder’s point to the point of the buttocks.

-The head is in proportion to the body, carried confidently with monkey-like facial expression.
+The head is in proportion to the body, carried confidently with a monkey-like facial expression.